bedrock-dev/BedrockOptimizer/README.md

-# Fencegate (temporary name)
+# BedrockOptimizer (temporary name)

-Fencegate ia a BDS mod based on LiteLoaderBDS, which works to reduce mspt without modify vanilla features.
+BedrockOptimizer ia a BDS mod based on LiteLoaderBDS, which works to reduce mspt without modify vanilla features.

 :warning: **This is just an early demo, there are may exist many imperfections, please use it with caution.**